Need Accounting Services for Your Business?

-The LLC or Limited Liability Company is the newest form of business incorporation, and is often described as a combination of a corporation and a partnership.
-Over 80% of small businesses are LLCs, and for many good reasons.
-With less requirements and more flexible ownership options than the other entities, LLCs provide business owners with limited liability protection.
+The LLC or Limited Liability Company is the newest form of business incorporation and is often described as a combination of a corporation and a partnership.
+Over 80% of small businesses are LLCs and for many good reasons.
+With fewer requirements and more flexible ownership options than the other entities, LLCs provide business owners with limited liability protection.
 This means that the company assets are typically owned by the LLC and are separate from the personal assets from that of the LLC owner(s).

 Learn more about LLCs here to help decide if that is the proper entity of formation for your business.

 An S corporation is a special type of corporation that draws its designation from Subsection S of the tax code.
 To start an S corporation, a small business owner starts a C corporation, then files a Form 2553.

 S-Corps do have more operating requirements and ownership restrictions than an LLC, but they also have significant advantages.
 One advantage of the S Corporation is that like the LLC it receives pass-through taxation.

 Pass-through taxation simply means that federal income tax is not assessed at the entity level; profits are distributed in the form of dividends and flow through to the individual tax returns of the shareholders, and the IRS taxes the shareholders at their individual income tax rate and not at the entity or corporation level.
 Unlike an LLC, Forming an S Corporation can give you the ability to minimize payroll and self-employment taxes, resulting in significant savings in certain situations.